richardschoen/MonoOniLibrary/README.md

 **EXEFILE** - The .Net program you want to call.

 **ARGS** - Command line parameters.
 A single command line string where each parameter is delimited by double quotes.
-Double quotes are automatically removed by the .Net program when it processes the arguments.
+The double quotes are automatically removed by the .Net program when it processes the arguments.
 Ex: **'"My Parm Value1" "My Parm Value2"'** Notice the entire command line value is surrounded by single quotes and each parm is delimited with double quotes.

 **OUTFILE** - The output file which will receive STDOUT lokking feedback.